 Administration Priorities and Departmental Strategic Plan Goals Section Addressed and Details Safety As discussed in the Crash Reduction Factors , the Project is anticipated to reduce annual collisions by at least 25 percent, based on the CRFs for additional lanes of travel.
 The Project also includes widening shoulders, which on its own would reduce crashes by 20 percent.
 When combined with the additional lane benefits crash reduction could reach up to 40 percent.
-Climate Change and Sustainability As discussed in Climate Change, Sustainability, Resiliency, and the Environment, primary goals of replacing and rehabilitating the I-35 bridges are to reduce congestion on this section of I-35 as traffic volumes in Oklahoma City continue to increase by up to 30 percent by 2040, and to encourage mode shift to active transportation, both of which would reduce air pollution from carbon dioxide (CO2).
-The project addresses the disproportionate negative environmental impacts of transportation on disadvantaged communities both by reducing greenhouse gas emissions and by providing active transportation options to central Oklahoma City.
+As discussed in Climate Change, Sustainability, Resilient Environment, primary goals of replacing and rehabilitate bridges are to reduce congestion on this section of I-35 volumes in Oklahoma City continue to increase by up to by 2040, and to encourage mode shift to public transposition of which would reduce air pollution from carbon decourage (CO2).
+The project addresses the disproportionate negation environmental impacts of transportation on disadvantation communities by reducing greenhouse gas emissions.
 Equity As discussed in Project Location , the Project is in a Historically Disadvantaged Community and an Area of Persistent Poverty.
-The Equity and Quality of Life covers ODOT's commitment to build a new multimodal bridge to connect disadvantaged communities south of the Oklahoma River to jobs and hospitals in Downtown Oklahoma City.
-It also reduces transportation costs by reducing congestion and expanding active transportation options.
+The Equity and Quality of Life covers ODOT's commitment to build a bridge to connect disadvantaged communities south of the Oklahoma River to jobs and hospitals in Downtown Oklahoma City.
+It also reduces transportation costs by reducing congestion.
 The public engagement process involved various stakeholders to arrive at a consensus on the bridge's design, ensuring it meets the needs of the community.
-The Considerations to Support Good-Paying Jobs and Strong Workforce Labor Standards section discusses ODOT's commitment to support Development, Job good paying jobs and strong labor standards while complying with Quality, and Wealth both Federal and Oklahoma laws.
-ODOT offers DBE Supportive Creation Services to help DBE firms develop into self-sufficient businesses, capable of competing on federally funded highway projects.
+Workforce Development, Job Quality, and Wealth Creation The Considerations to Support Good-Paying Jobs and Strong Labor Standards section discusses ODOT's commitment to support good paying jobs and strong labor standards while complying with both Federal and Oklahoma laws.
+ODOT offers DBE Supportive Services to help DBE firms develop into self-sufficient businesses, capable of competing on federally funded highway projects.

-Considerations to Support Good-Paying Jobs and Strong Labor Standards ODOT is committed to supporting good paying jobs and strong labor standards while complying with both Federal and Oklahoma laws.
+Considerations to Support Good-Paying Jobs and Strong Labor Standards ODOT is committed to supporting good-paying jobs and strong labor standards while complying with both Federal and Oklahoma laws.